-Berber is a very versatile carpet style, and can work in many types of décor.
+Berber is a very versatile carpet style and can work with many types of décor.
 While it was once thought of only for basement rec rooms and home offices, it is now a popular choice for all areas of the home.

-One of the reasons that berber has become increasingly popular is that it has a reputation for being less expensive than other residential carpet styles.
-In fact, berber is available in many different price points, some of which could be comparable in price to other cut-pile styles.
+One of the reasons that Berber has become increasingly popular is that it has a reputation for being less expensive than other residential carpet styles.
+In fact, Berber is available at many different price points, some of which could be comparable in price to other cut-pile styles.

 There are several reasons for this.

 The first reason is that many Berbers are made from olefin fiber.
 Olefin is much less costly than other fibers such as nylon or wool.

 Another reason that Berbers tend to be lower priced than their cut-pile counterparts is that they are less expensive to manufacture.